 Emerson’s New Product Development (NPD) group thrives on early user research and feedback to usher projects through our Stage-Gate® process by using a build/measure/learn approach.
 The ability to quickly locate potential customers and gather qualitative and quantitative research has been instrumental in accelerating our time to market.
 To gather rapid feedback, we’ve had to get creative in how and where we can execute this research.
 Fortunately, every major city has an airport with a lot of foot traffic and a highly captive audience.

 Cost effective user research

 In a pinch, a marketing agency could go out on your behalf and survey customers matching your profile screen.
 That won’t square in my group – we vastly prefer primary research over secondary methods.
 We also highly value getting our team out of the building and face-to-face with people.
 One of our axioms is we do not pay consultants to know more about our customers and end-users than wedo.

 The main drawback to hiring a marketing agency to execute the research is, predictably, the cost.
-I obtained a quote from a local agency to discuss the research project and propose how they would field the study.
+I obtained a quote from a local agency to discuss the research project and propose how they would field a study.
 I was shocked to see the price tag in the tens of thousands of dollars.

 No thank you.

 We have fielded a few large-scale studies to help profile our target customer.
 Knowing the demographic clusters for our customer profiles, we opted to fly from St. Louis (STL) to Atlanta (ATL) and walk through Terminal A, B, and C to identify our target users and solicit their opinions and feedback on our proposed product design and features.

 A flight from St. Louis to Atlanta – even purchased 12 hours before departure! – was $480.
 I took a product manager along with me on the trip, doubling the cost (but even with meals and incidentals we still came in under $1,000).